shoryakumar/visaire-cli/README.md

 # Visaire CLI

 A powerful and user-friendly command-line interface for interacting with Large Language Models (Claude, Gemini, GPT).
-Get AI assistance directly in your terminal with zero configuration hassle.
+Get AI assistance directly in your terminal with an interactive conversational experience.

 ## 🚀 Quick Start